The best irons for 20 handicap (mid-handicapper irons) must be able to do the following:

 On the other side, you might have to compromise because of reduced feedback at impact.
 This can make it tricky to identify if you got help from the iron or you if hit the ball flush.

 Similar to other golf clubs, the M6 irons also come with jacked up lofts – you can swing the ball for a long distance with it.
+But what sets these apart is their forgiveness, making them one of the most forgiving players irons on the market.

 *Don't forget to check the price on all 3 as some maybe running exclusive discounts.